lauroflorin/lauroflorin.github.io/README.md

 # Lexical Dispersion

+* We were interested to see if there is a pattern in how the animals appear in posts throughout time.
-* We sorted all the posts by date (from 2012 until present), then used the _dispersion\_plot_ method from the _nltk_ library, to see if there is a pattern in how the animals appear in posts throughout time.
-We checked for the first 50 animals most often encountered.
-The lexical dispersion plot looks very similar for the three groups and it is more or less constant, with some burstiness at some animals (for example _lion_ and _bear_ in the graph below).
+* We sorted all the posts by date (from 2012 until present), then used the _dispersion\_plot_ method from the _nltk_ library.
+We checked for the first 50 animals most often encountered in the stemmed and tokenized text from all posts.
+* The lexical dispersion plot looks very similar for the three groups and it is more or less constant, with some burstiness at some animals (for example  _bear_ and _lion_ in the graph below).

 ![alt text](images/lex_disp_animal_cog_and_em_ed.png)

+# Collocations

+* We checked for collocations to see if there are similarities in how people discuss about this subject, the intelligence of other animals.
+* We also used in this analysis the method _collocations_ from the _nltk_ library applied to the tokenized text, concatenated from all posts.
+* Some of the collocations turned out to be expressions that are very relevant to animal cognition and the way people feel and talk about animals such as:

+   * non human
+   * first time
+   * facial expressions
+   * animal cognition
+   * decision making
+   * problem solving
+   * self awareness
+   * great apes
+   * current biology
+   * nonhuman animals
+   * cognitive abilities
+   * mirror test
+   * nervous system
+   * feel pain
+   * animal behaviour
+   * best friend
+   * climate change
+   * wildlife service
+   * critically endangered
+   * sea turtle
+   * good article
+   * animal rights
+   * intellectual lives

+* Some other types of collocations showed that a lot of people research what they are posting about and talk about relevant sources:

+   * scientist magazine
+   * paper published
+   * previously thought
+   * study finds
+   * scientific american
+   * state university
+   * peer reviewed

+* Another thing we discovered was that in one of the groups, anthrozoology, there are a lot of Spanish speaking members, since a lot of the collocations are in spanish:

+   * los animales
+   * perseguir las
+   * las palabras
+   * las sombras
+   * arte zoolog
+   * por mafa
+   * genes las
+   * multidisciplinar docente
+   * diversas exposiciones
+   * ense anzas
+   * sobre arte

 <span class="credits right"><a class="tar_download_link" href="https://github.com/JW0914/Wikis/tarball/master">tar</a>   |   <a class="zip_download_link" href="https://github.com/JW0914/Wikis/zipball/master">zip</a></span>